semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <VideoTutorial title="How to Use Deployment Targets" src="https://www.youtube.com/embed/xId2H2wlKx4?si=0IXKyNNUVVjDDvHz" />

 Deployment targets (also known as Environments) provide additional controls over [pipelines](./pipelines).
-You can limit who can trigger a pipeline and when, or define fine-grained secrets and environment variables.
+You can limit who can trigger a pipeline and under which circumstances, or define fine-grained secrets and environment variables.

 ### Overview {#overview-environments}